Design of phase III trials with long-term survival outcomes based on short-term binary results: Motivating Example: The NOAH trial

 Observe that non-responders in the chemotherapy group have slightly larger survival than the non-responders in the trastuzumab group.
 For the purpose of clarity, we assume for the illustration that both responders and non-responders follow the same survival function with the mean equals to $5.17$ years.
 We additionally assume equal exponential censoring distributions for the two groups with the mean equals to $7$ years.

 Table \ref{table_results} provides the values we are using to compute the sample size in this hypothetical new study.
 Figure \ref{fig:dsitributionsdesign} shows the survival functions by response for each treatment arm, as well as the survival functions for the whole population calculated as the mixture of responders and non-responders given in \eqref{mixture-surv}.
-Figure \ref{fig:dsitributionsdesign} also plots the hazard ratio between treatment arms over time (given in \eqref{hrmixture_app}); observe that it lies between $0.45$ to $0.65$.
+Figure \ref{fig:dsitributionsdesign} also plots the hazard ratio between treatment arms over time (given in formula (1.c) in the Supplementary Material); observe that it lies between $0.45$ to $0.65$.
 This departure from constancy is the consequence of the different survival patterns of pCR responders and non-responders within the survival mixture model.

 We guide the reader on how to get the expected overall mean survival improvement and how to size the phase III trial using the \texttt{survmixer} package (in Section \ref{sect-5implementation}).
 We calculate the overall mean survival improvement (RMST difference) between groups by means of the function \texttt{survw\_effectsize}.
 To do so, we consider the values of the mean survival time for responders and non-responders in each group, the probability of achieving pCR response in the control group, and the response difference between groups (see Table \ref{table_results}).
 As shown below, the function \texttt{survw\_effectsize} returns the overall mean survival improvement and the mean survival improvement that would be assumed for both responders and non-responders.